microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 ### Grid Selection

 Selection of cells and rows within the grid can be enabled via the grid's `selection-mode` attribute.
 It is set to "none" by default.

+Keyboard selection model is based on guidance [here](https://w3c.github.io/aria-practices/#keyboard-interaction-for-data-grids) when applicable.

 #### "single-row" selection mode: